mukhtar-github/MongoDB-Developer-Learning-Path/M220JS:MongoDB-for-JavaScript-Developers/M220JS:MongoDB-for-JavaScript-Developers.md

 // That's it for our lesson on error handling.
 Enjoy the rest of the course!
 ```

 So the last *error* that we're going to cover in this lesson is the *write concern error*.
 This *error* occurs when we request a *write concern* that cannot be fulfilled by the cluster.
 In this example, our *replica set* has *three nodes* that were automatically created for us by Atlas, but we've issued a *write with write concern w5*.

-As you can see, this is impossible, and the driver knows it so it's going to send us back a *write concern error*.
+As you can see, this is impossible, and the driver knows it, so it's going to send us back a *write concern error*.

 So here, the *write concern error* tells us what happened, that it could not satisfy the write concern we requested, and the reason was that it didn't have enough data bearing nodes.

-So one solution to this problem is to just go on Atlas and add two more data bearing nodes to our set.

-But if we don't need to have five nodes in our *replica set*, then we're better off just setting our write concern to w majority or some number less than or equal to 3.
+So one solution to this problem is to just *go on Atlas and add two more data bearing nodes to our set*.
+But if we don't need to have *five nodes in our replica set*, then we're better off just setting our *write concern to w majority or some number less than or equal to 3*.

-So just to recap, in this lesson, we covered these three basic errors, and we discussed some ways we can deal with them.

-It's really important to use a try/catch block in these cases so that we don't have to disrupt the application to handle errors.
+So just to recap, in this lesson, we covered these *three basic errors*, and we discussed some ways we can deal with them.
+It's really important to use a *try/catch block* in these cases so that we don't have to disrupt the application to handle errors.